China - A Trip Along the Silk Road (Part 2 of 3)

 (May 30, 1991) TURFAN

-Since we got going at 9:00am and the hotel breakfast wasn't until 9:30 we asked our driver to stop somewhere for food.
+Since we started at 9:00am and the hotel breakfast wasn't until 9:30 we asked our driver to stop somewhere for food.
 We were taken to a Uygur restaurant down some obscure back street next to a lumber yard.
 It was full of Uygur men eating breakfast.
 We got seated on stools at a small table and food eventually came out.
 You wash your bowl with the tea and pour it on the floor.
 The food was excellent, very filling and very cheap.

 We next went to the ruins of the ancient Uygur capital of Gaochang abandoned since the 9th century AD.
 It's huge and we wandered around for a long time finding pottery shards here and there.
 We are having good luck with the weather today because it is slightly overcast making it cooler than usual.
 We've still been rapidly depleting the water in our canteens and there's no mistaking we're in a desert.
 We went back to the same restaurant for lunch.
 A heaping portion of freshly made pasta with tomatoes and other vegetables and a little lamb, wonderful.
 It wasn't the type of place I would have wandered into on my own so we felt quite fortunate that we were taken there.

-We saw several other quick sites before and after lunch.
-The flaming mountains which weren't lit well today, but I'd rather have the clouds for the heat protection.
-The Atsana Graves which were no big deal, the Imin Pagoda, the city water supply, and another Mosque.
 After lunch we went to another city in ruins, Jiaohe.
-Jiaohe has more buildings intact than Gaochang and seems more set up for tourism.
+Jiaohe was abandoned after its destruction by the Mongols led by Genghis Khan in the 13th century.
+It has more buildings intact than Gaochang and seems more set up for tourism.
 A brick road has been laid providing a well defined path and signs are posted here and there identifying the buildings.
 We were still there alone, but it was right after a big lunch and the combination of a big meal and midday sun made me want to lie down and nap.
 We found a shady place in the ruins of the old monastery and sat for 1/2 an hour or more and finished our water.
-It was very peaceful and we remarked that this is why we're not on a tour so we can sit here and relax as long as we like rather than having to get back to a bus at such-and-such a time only to find ourselves waiting around for someone else to get done with the shop.
+It was very peaceful and we remarked that this is why we're not on a tour so we can sit here and relax as long as we like rather than having to get back to a bus at such-and-such a time only to find ourselves waiting around for someone else to get done with their shopping.

 We finally dragged ourselves to our feet and headed back.
 As usual the ROTEL had just pulled up and the Germans were ready to descend on Jiaohe.
 We talked to one man who told us they had all started in Moscow and were driving to Beijing.
 He spoke a little English, we a little German and the conversation went roughly 70/30 English/German.